Updated: 9 September 2025

 How common is “below 4” in people without diabetes?

-- Healthy adults wearing CGM show median ~1.1% time < 3.9 mmol/L (about 15 min/day) — a small, physiological amount.
-Use patterns + symptoms, not single data points.
+- Healthy adults wearing CGM show median ~1.1% time < 3.9 mmol/L (about 15 minutes/day) — a small, physiological amount.
+Use patterns plus symptoms, not single data points.

 Practical driving setup

-- Re-check at ≤ 2 hours; set CGM low alert to 5.0 mmol/L for longer trips.
+- Re-check at intervals of no more than 2 hours; set CGM low alert to 5.0 mmol/L for longer trips.

-- Bring backup meter + strips; verify date/time today.
+- Bring a backup meter and strips; verify date and time on the device.

-- Schedule fuel/food stops aligned to ≤ 2-hour checks.
+- Schedule fuel/food stops aligned to 2-hour (or more frequent) glucose checks.

 Questions people with T1D actually ask